14-Year-Old Girl Charged With 3rd-Degree Murder In Connection To Beating Death Of James Lambert In North Philadelphia

 Her attorney said a warrant was issued for her on third-degree murder charges, but she has since walked out of police custody and the Philadelphia district attorney says she is not being charged.

-“I understand that this is a very serious situation and that these children have to be punished because they did something wrong, but not all of them are the same,” attorney Donte Mills said.READ MORE: Gun Safety Advocates Pushing For Pennsylvania To Become 20th State With Red Flag Laws
+“I understand that this is a very serious situation and that these children have to be punished because they did something wrong, but not all of them are the same,” attorney Donte Mills said.READ MORE: 2-Year-Old Boy, 4 Teenagers Among 8 People Shot In 2 Separate Quadruple Shootings In Philadelphia: Police

 He says the girl tried to do the right thing, adding she called 911 and waited with Lambert until medics arrived.